Leilabd11/Optimal-Route-Planning-/README.md

 ### Trajectory_plot.m
 Plots the trajectory of the solution on a grid with obstacles.

+### DubinsCircles.m
+Implements DubinsCircles to smooth the trajectories.
+Only implemented for the 6 cities example case

 ### path_cost.m
 Calculates the cost of a given path for the Greedy heuristic.

 ### path_greedy.m
 Generates a path using a greedy heuristic.